What If The Koi Pond Freezes In Winter?

 The density of liquids increase as temperature of the liquid drops.
 So you might expect the cold surface pond water of zero degrees C/32.0 °F would drop to the bottom of the fish pond.
 If this was the case fish pond water would then freeze from the bottom up.

 Water has its maximum density not at zero degrees but at 4° C/39.2° F. This means water below 4 degrees/39.2° F will rise to the surface and insulate the lower levels of fish pond water.
 Ice formation on the koi pond surface also insulates the fishpond water to the extent that it is extremely rare that a fish pond of any kind and any lake for that matter will freeze solid.

-If you measured the bottom layer of pond water in a frozen fish pond you would get a measurement of 4 degrees/39.2° F. At this temperature fish are very sluggish and therefore consume little oxygen.
+If you measured the bottom layer of pond water in a frozen fish pond you would get a measurement of 4 degrees/39.2° F. At this temperature fish are very sluggish and therefore consume little oxygen in frozen fish ponds.
 This is how koi or other pond fish survive a freezing winter air temperature and frozen water surfaces.

 In summary koi and all other pond fish subjected to very cold winter environments know what’s best for them… they sink to the bottom of the pond and become completely motionless.

 This phenomenon of pond water having its maximum density at 4°C/39.2° F. (water above and below 4°C/39.2° F is of a lower density) is one of nature’s secrets to survival.
 Amazing isn’t it?

 In summary a frozen pond will not result in the koi freezing to death even in very prolonged and cold weather (unless the pond is very shallow).